FREQUENTLY ASKED QUESTIONS

 What is Electrolysis?

 Electrology is the science of permanent hair removal.
 Using state-of-the-art technology, a small amount of electricity is gently applied to the base of the hair follicle.
-This process destroys the hair growth tissue.
-Therefore, the regenerative ability of the hair follicle is permanently eliminated.
+This process destroys the hair growth tissue, permanently eliminating the hair follicle's regenerative ability.

 The term electrolysis is used to describe all methods of permanent hair removal.
-The electrolysis modality was the first method used to remove hair permanently back in 1875.
-The term electrolysis branded the process of permanent hair removal.
+The electrolysis modality was the first method used to remove hair permanently in 1875, and the term electrolysis has branded the process of permanent hair removal.

-An electrologist inserts a very fine needle into the natural opening of the hair follicle alongside the hair shaft (keep in mind how tiny hairs are).
-A minute amount of current is then applied to destroy the hair growth cells.
+An electrologist inserts a very fine needle into the natural opening of the hair follicle alongside the hair shaft (remember how tiny hairs are).
+Then, a small amount of current is applied to destroy the hair growth cells.

-Medical electrolysis devices destroy the hair growth cells with chemical or heat energy.
-All modalities equally destroy hair growth cells that causes hair growth.
-The modality used is the preference of the professional electrologist.
+Electrolysis destroys the hair growth cells with chemical or heat energy.
+All modalities equally destroy hair growth cells that cause hair growth.
+The modality used is the preference of the professional Electrologist.

-Galvanic or electrolysis is a chemical process.
-The current produces a chemical reaction in the hair follicle eliminating the hair growth cells.
-This method is widely used in the multiple needle galvanic electrolysis, utilizing up to 16 needles simultaneously.
+Galvanic is a chemical process.
+The current produces a chemical reaction with the naturally occurring water and salt in the hair follicle, eliminating the hair growth cells.

 Thermolysis or short-wave produces heat.
-When this modality is used it heats and destroys the hair growth cells in the follicle.
-This modality can be utilized in two ways: (1) flash method of thermolysis uses high intensity current for less time in the follicle (2) the current is used at lower intensity and longer timing.
+When this modality is used, it heats and destroys the hair growth cells in the follicle.
+This modality can be utilized in two ways: (1) the flash thermolysis method uses high-intensity current for less time in the follicle, and (2) the current is used at lower intensity and longer timing.

-The blend method combines galvanic current with thermolysis current.
-Thermolysis heats up the chemical reaction in the follicle destroying hair growth cells.
+The ''Blend Method'' combines Galvanic current with Thermolysis current.
+Thermolysis heats the chemical reaction of Galvanic in the follicle, destroying hair growth cells.
+The Blend is widely used by Electrologists because it's effective and comfortable.

 Why should I choose Electrolysis over other hair removal methods?

-Why should I choose Electrolysis over temporary methods of hair removal like laser and waxing?
+Why should I choose Electrolysis over temporary hair removal methods, such as laser and waxing?

 How many treatments are required?

 The number of treatments necessary varies with each client.
-Treatment sessions can range from 15 minutes to more than an hour depending on the area being treated.
+Depending on the area being treated, treatment sessions can range from 15 minutes to more than an hour.

 What does Electrolysis feel like?